yitzchak/shasht/README.md

 - `*read-default-object-format*` — The default format to use when reading an object.
 Current supported formats are `:hash-table`, `:alist` or `:plist`.
   Initially set to `:hash-table`.
+- `*read-length*` — The maximum number of values in an array or an object.
+  Initially set to `nil` which disables length checking.
+- `*read-level*` — The maximum number of levels to allow during reading for arrays and objects.
+Initially set to `nil` which disables level checking.

 There is also a keyword variant `read-json*` which will set the various dynamic variables from supplied keywords.